sambit-0007/Seoul-Bike-Demand/README.md

 I have deployed the above project in Heroku.
 You can have a glimpse of the page below.
-Please refresh the page once.
+Please refresh the page once incase not opening.

 <img src="seoul_bike_demand.gif" title='Seoul Bike Demand' width="750" align="center">